Estimated reading time: 5 minutes

 3. Reach out to helpful organizations.
 Non-profits and other organizations may be willing to assist you.
 Here are some helpful sources that provide more information:

-- Red Cross – Visit the Get Help section of their website or call 1-800-RED-CROSS.
+- Red Cross: Visit the Red Cross’ Get Help page section of their website or call 1-800-RED-CROSS.

-- United Way –Visit the 211 section of their website for disaster assistance resources or call 2-1-1.
+- United Way: Visit the 211.org section of their website for disaster assistance resources or call 2-1-1.

-- Salvation Army – Visit the Disaster Relief section of their website.
+- Salvation Army: Visit the Salvation Army’s Disaster Relief page.

 Beware that scammers may try to take advantage of you in your time of need and pose as a non-profit or government official.
 Home repair scams and price gouging efforts also increase after natural disasters.
 That said, consider finding a contractor through a recommendation from someone who can vouch for their work, obtain multiple offers, and finalize the agreement in writing.
 Also, be on guard for contractors who ask for large amounts of money upfront or provide very low bids.
-More tips are available here from the Consumer Financial Protection Bureau and in our blog “8 Tips for Finding the Best Contractor.”
+For more information, see our blog on finding a contractor and the Consumer Financial Protection Bureau’s tips on preventing fraud.

 By making the most of every opportunity open to you, we hope you will walk away from this situation safe and sound, with everything you need to protect the investment you’ve made in your home.
 Whenever you need us, we will be here to help you.